 Systems coding, probability and statistics, market microstructure depth, quant finance knowledge (options/risk), and fit interview.

-Question Types at Virtu Financial
+Question types at Virtu Financial

-Coding Questions (Python/C++)
+Coding (Python/C++)

-Probability and Statistics
+Probability and statistics

-Market Microstructure
+Market microstructure

+- Study market microstructure seriously.
 Read Glosten-Milgrom, Avellaneda-Stoikov, and the intuition behind Almgren-Chriss.
 Understand adverse selection, inventory risk, and execution optimization at the level where you can reason about tradeoffs quantitatively.

+- Be ready to discuss public Virtu data.
 Because Virtu is publicly traded, you can read their quarterly earnings calls, 10-K filings, and S-1.
 Know their capture rate trends, the KCG acquisition rationale, and payment for order flow dynamics.

-Part 2: Optiver
+Part 02 · Optiver

 Optiver was founded in 1986 in Amsterdam, making it one of the oldest active HFT and options market-making firms in the world.
 The firm began as a single trader on the Amsterdam Options Exchange and built into a global options market-making operation spanning equities, fixed income, ETFs, commodities, and foreign exchange.

-Optiver is entirely employee-owned — no external investors, no PE backers, no public listing.
+Optiver is entirely employee-owned , no external investors, no PE backers, no public listing.
 The firm is known for its long-term perspective, its unusually strong Dutch-heritage culture (structured, collaborative, direct), and its genuine expertise in options market-making.
 The options focus distinguishes Optiver from Virtu: while Virtu trades across asset classes with a generalized model, Optiver has built deep specialization in volatility surface modeling and derivatives pricing.

-Key Facts: Optiver
+Key facts: Optiver

 Roles at Optiver